Regensburg: Late Middle Ages and early modern period

-In 1519, the medieval Jewish community of Regensburg - one of the largest and most significant in southern Germany - was expelled following the death of Emperor Maximilian I, who had previously protected the city’s Jews.
+In 1519, the medieval Jewish community of Regensburg — one of the largest and most significant in southern Germany — was expelled following the death of Emperor Maximilian I, who had previously protected the city's Jews.
 Without imperial oversight, the city council and local guilds moved quickly to remove the community, citing economic grievances and long-standing religious hostility.
-Around 500 Jews were forced to leave the city, their property was confiscated, and the centuries-old synagogue and much of the Jewish quarter were demolished.
+About 500 Jews were forced to leave the city, their property was confiscated, and the centuries-old synagogue and much of the Jewish quarter were demolished.
 The medieval Jewish cemetery, one of the oldest in the region, was also destroyed; many of its gravestones were removed, broken, or reused in construction around the city.
 The 1519 expulsion marked the end of Jewish life in Regensburg for several centuries, until Jews were permitted to resettle in the city in the early modern period.

 The first Diet of Regensburg took place in 1541.
-The city adopted the Protestant Reformation in 1542 and its Town Council remained entirely Lutheran.
+The city adopted the Protestant Reformation in 1542, and its Town Council remained entirely Lutheran.

 From 1663 to 1806, the city was the permanent seat of the Imperial Diet of the Holy Roman Empire, which became known as the Perpetual Diet of Regensburg.
-Thus, Regensburg was one of the central towns of the Empire, attracting visitors in large numbers.
+Thus, Regensburg was one of the Empire's central towns, attracting large numbers of visitors.

 A minority of the population remained Roman Catholic, and Roman Catholics were denied civic rights (Bürgerrecht).
 Although the Imperial city had adopted the Reformation, the town remained the seat of a Roman Catholic bishop and several abbeys.
 Three of these, St. Emmeram, Niedermünster and Obermünster, were free imperial estates within the Holy Roman Empire, meaning that they were granted a seat and a vote at the Imperial Diet (Reichstag).
-So there was the unique situation that the town of Regensburg comprised five independent "states" (in terms of the Holy Roman Empire): the Protestant city itself, the Roman Catholic bishopric, and the three monasteries.
-In addition, it was seen as the traditional capital of the region Bavaria (not the state), acted as functional co-capital of the Empire (second to the Emperor's court at Vienna) due to the presence of the Perpetual Diet, and it was the residence of the Emperor's Commissary-Principal to the same diet, who with one very brief exception was a prince himself (for many years the Prince of Thurn and Taxis, still resident in the town).
+So there was the unique situation in which the town of Regensburg comprised five independent "states" (in the Holy Roman Empire): the Protestant city itself, the Roman Catholic bishopric, and the three monasteries.
+In addition, it was seen as the traditional capital of the region of Bavaria (not the state) and served as a functional co-capital of the Empire (second to the Emperor's court at Vienna) due to the presence of the Perpetual Diet.
+It was the residence of the Emperor's Commissary-Principal to the same diet, who, with one very brief exception, was a prince himself (for many years the Prince of Thurn and Taxis, still resident in the town).